Razee

 A razee or razée /rəˈziː/ is a sailing ship that has been cut down (razeed) to reduce the number of decks.
 The word is derived from the French vaisseau rasé, meaning a razed (in the sense of shaved down) ship.

 Seventeenth century

 During the transition from galleons to more frigate-like warships (1600 – 1650) there was a general awareness that the reduction in topweight afforded by the removal of upperworks made ships better sailers; Rear Admiral Sir William Symonds noted after the launch of Sovereign of the Seas that she was "cut down" and made a safe and fast ship.
 In 1651 Sovereign of the Seas was again made more manoeuvrable by reducing the number of cannon.
-Ships were razeed not only by navies but also by pirates – Charles Johnson's A General History of the Robberies and Murders of the most notorious Pyrates describes George Lowther refitting Gambia Castle in 1721:
+Ships were razeed not only by navies but also by pirates – Captain Charles Johnson's A General History of the Pyrates describes George Lowther refitting Gambia Castle in 1721:

 This did not reduce the number of gun decks, but had the effect of making the razee ship much handier, since the forecastle and aftcastle no longer created windage, top weight was reduced, and the ship was made lighter overall.